stefanicjuraj/stefanicjuraj/README.md

 ### About me

 <div align="justify">
-I am a senior IT student at RIT Croatia — acquiring a Bachelor of Science degree in Information Technology (IT) / Web & Mobile Development, with a minor in Psychology and immersion in the French language.
+I am a senior software development student at Rochester Institute of Technology — acquiring a Bachelor of Science degree in Information Technology (IT) / Web & Mobile Computing, with a minor in Psychology and immersion in the French language.
 <br />
 <br />

-My interests include `software development` ,`data engineering`, `web development`, `web` and `product design`, and `technology research`.
-With previous experiences in those fields, I am ready to learn and partake in new challenges.

-In addition, smaller projects and applications I occupy my free time with are an outlet for my creativity and a great learning curve.
+With an interest and previous work experiences in `software development`, `software documentation`, `data`, `design`, and `technical writing`; learning and hobby projects I occupy my time with are an outlet for my creativity and serve a great learning curve.
-My main focus while creating said projects is to practice creating practical, intuitive and user-friendly application solutions.
 <br />

 <strong>[View projects »](https://github.com/stefanicjuraj?tab=repositories)</strong> view a full list of repositories and projects.